jmmastey/level_up_exercises/lets_be_rational/README.md

 ## Notes

+Yes, we know that the class `Rational` already exists in core Ruby.
+However the point here is to practice writing tests for your own software.
 This exercise is a great opportunity to practice _true_ Test-Driven-Development (TDD)!
 Try writing the RSpec tests first, then code your implementation to make them pass.

-Feel free to add additional functionality to your class - there's always room for creativity in coding!
+Feel free to add additional features to your class - there's always room for creativity in coding!